rshevchuk-git/mcp/src/aws-api-mcp-server/README.md

 ### Prompt Injection and Untrusted Data
 This MCP server executes AWS CLI commands as instructed by an AI model, which can be vulnerable to prompt injection attacks:

-- **Do not connect this MCP server to untrusted data sources** (e.g., CloudWatch logs containing raw user data, user-generated content in databases, etc.)
+- **Do not connect this MCP server to data sources with untrusted data** (e.g., CloudWatch logs containing raw user data, user-generated content in databases, etc.)
-- When working with potentially untrusted data sources, always use scoped-down IAM credentials with minimal permissions necessary for the specific task.
+- Always use scoped-down IAM credentials with minimal permissions necessary for the specific task.
-- Be aware that prompt injection vulnerabilities are inherent to LLMs and not caused by this MCP server itself.
-However, the consequences of a successful prompt injection can be amplified when the LLM has access to execute AWS CLI commands.
+- Be aware that prompt injection vulnerabilities are a known issue with LLMs and not caused by MCP servers inherently.
+When working with untrusted data use a client that supports command validation with a human in the loop.

 ### Logging